 While inflation and energy costs should continue to come down, this will be cancelled out by a number of upward pressures.
 Top of the list being business rates, which increased by some 6.7% in April.

 “The business rate rise is a real issue for retailers, as they can’t pass it on to their customers in the current climate,” warned Miya Knights, Publisher of Retail Technology.
-“For firms still struggling with the impact of the cost-of-living crisis, an almost 7% spike could be the difference between survival and closure.”
+“For retailers still struggling with the impact of the cost-of-living crisis, an almost 7% spike could be the difference between survival and closure.”

 Miya also underlined the effects of wage inflation.
 On top of the minimum-wage increase, a continuing labour shortage is still driving salaries up in the sector – especially for information, communication and technical professionals.